Constans: Death

 On 18 January 350, the general Magnentius declared himself emperor at Augustodunum (Autun) with the support of a number of court officials such as Marcellinus, Constans' comes rerum privatarum, as well as Fabius Titianus, who had previously served as the praetorian prefect of Gaul.
 At the time, Constans was distracted by a hunting trip.
 As he was trying to reach Hispania, supporters of Magnentius cornered him in a fortification in Helena (Elne) in the eastern Pyrenees of southwestern Gaul, where he was killed after seeking sanctuary in a temple.
 (Note: While it has sometimes been assumed that Constans had to flee for his life, Harries has disputed this, believing that the location of Constans' death indicates he was unaware of the revolt.)
 An alleged prophecy at his birth had said Constans would die "in the arms of his grandmother".
 His place of death happens to have been named after Helena, mother of Constantine and his own grandmother, thus realizing the prophecy.
 Constans' name would later be erased from inscriptions in places that recognized Magnentius as emperor.

-Regarding possible motives for Constans' overthrow, ancient sources assert that he was widely unpopular, and attribute his downfall to his own failings.
-Along with the accusation of corruption, he is also accused of neglecting portions of the empire and treating his soldiers with contempt.
+Ancient sources agree that Constans was overthrown due to his own failings, which caused him to become widely unpopular.
+Along with the accusation of corruption and homosexuality, he is also accused of neglecting portions of the empire and treating his soldiers with contempt.
 Ammianus lamented the emperor's failure to listen to wise counsel, referencing one man he believed could have saved Constans from his own faults.